Evansville, IN Solar Panels

 Indiana Solar Incentives

-Evansville homeowners can take advantage of several solar incentives in Indiana that help reduce the upfront and long-term costs of solar installation.
+Indiana offers several solar incentives in Indiana that Evansville homeowners can take advantage of — helping reduce the upfront and ongoing costs of going solar.

-Indiana offers statewide incentives that apply directly to Evansville residents — including a full property tax exemption on added home value, a 7% sales tax exemption on solar equipment, and a net billing policy that credits you for surplus energy sent to the grid.
+The main statewide programs include a 100% property tax exemption on added home value, a 7% sales tax exemption on solar equipment, and Indiana’s Excess Distributed Generation (EDG) program, which credits you for surplus energy sent to the grid.

-Note that recent federal legislation eliminated the residential solar tax credit.
-However, if you lease solar through a program like LightReach, the provider claims the commercial ITC and typically passes those savings through via lower monthly payments.
+Note that the federal residential solar tax credit is no longer available as of 2026.
+Homeowners who lease solar through Palmetto’s LightReach program benefit differently — Palmetto captures the commercial tax credit and passes savings through lower monthly payments.

 | Incentive | Type | Description | Source |